Waste Water & Treatment

 What to look for

-Sewer water comes up only after you have discharged water (e.g. flushing the toilet, draining the sink, running a washing machine, etc.).
+1. Sewer water comes up only after you have discharged water (e.g. flushing the toilet, draining the sink, running a washing machine, etc.).
 This indicates a blockage in the sewer service line to the home and you should contact a plumber.
-A video of the line should be taken if the plumber suspects the problem is with the City’s main line.
+A video of the line should be taken if the plumber suspects the problem is with the City’s main line and may be submitted to the Operations desk.

 Please contact the Operations Department at 250-427-9660 (250-427-4114 after hours).